tropicbliss/buckshot/README.md

 ## Credits ❤️

-- Teun for the drop-time caching API
+- Peet for the drop-time caching API

 ## Setup